Never miss a circle! CLICK HERE to stay in the loop.

 The important thing to emphasize here is that these circles are inclusive, but they are still women’s circles.

-As such, we welcome non-cisgender humans, as long as they identify as women.
+As such, we welcome non-cisgender humans, as long as they are women.

 For outdoor circles, please bring a lawn chair, if you have one.
 If you don’t, that’s fine – I have a few extras.